-To fulfill the Christian Service and Retreat requirements of sophomore year, each sophomore must attend an overnight Urban Immersion Retreat with his homeroom.
-The retreat will begin Friday at 3 p.m. and will run until about 6:30 p.m. on Saturday (after we attend Mass together).
-During the retreat we will be preparing and serving a meal for people who are homeless, working at the Hillside Community Food Bank, and visiting with the senior citizens at the Little Sisters of the Poor home in Totowa.
+To fulfill the Christian Service and Retreat requirements of sophomore year, each sophomore must attend an overnight Urban Immersion Retreat.
+The retreat will begin Friday at 3 p.m. and will run until about 6 p.m. on Saturday (after we attend Mass together).
+During the retreat we will be preparing and serving a meal for people who are homeless, working in the Prep Food Pantry, and visiting with the senior citizens at St. Ann's Home in Jersey City.

 As we work together with the poor and underprivileged, we will also be taking the time to reflect together.
 We will process our experiences as a group and discuss the Jesuit idea of a “faith that does justice,” always remembering that we are men (and women) for others.
-In keeping with this year’s theme of “Hearts on Fire,” we hope that this retreat will inspire the sophomore class to commit themselves to serving our less fortunate brothers and sisters.
+We hope that this retreat will inspire the sophomore class to commit themselves to serving our less fortunate brothers and sisters.

-Sophomores must attend the weekend their homeroom is assigned.
-If he ABSOLUTELY CANNOT attend that weekend, please contact Mr. Dougherty at firstname.lastname@example.org or (201) 547-6486 immediately to discuss other dates.
+If you have any questions, please contact Mr. O'Connell at firstname.lastname@example.org or (201) 547-6457 immediately to discuss other dates.
 Remember that this retreat fulfills the Christian Service requirement for the year, and is necessary in order to progress onto junior year at Prep.

 WHAT ARE STUDENTS SAYING ABOUT THE RETREAT?